MilesFarber/Windows10SuperCharger/README.md

 Please confirm the requirements below have been met, as they can NOT be automated.

-* Your PortableApps drive, or any storage drive of your choice, MUST be mounted to Z: and have a backup.
+* Your PortableApps drive, or any storage drive of your choice, MUST have a backup, and be mounted on Z:.
 You can use Disk Management to fix this.
 * App Installer MUST be up to date from the Microsoft Store, and Windows 10 is updated to at least 20H2.
 * Focus Assist, Sleep, and Storage Sense MUST be turned off.
 (Fix coming soon.)
 * This Powershell file MUST be placed in your desktop.